Live now: Eurostar sale! Find Eurostar Standard fares from £23*. Book now

 Trenitalia's Intercity trains run on standard lines outside the high-speed network, offering more than 90 trains a day that guarantee long and medium distance connections, ensuring wide coverage of the rail network.
 All Intercity trains are modern and comfortable with plenty of seats, retractable tables, power sockets, air conditioning, courtesy lights and plenty of luggage space.
 Intercity Night trains allow you to travel overnight in cabins with beds, berths or seating.

-Compare the different travel classes offered by RegioJet and Intercity when travelling from Krakow Central to Parma.
+Compare the different travel classes offered by Eurocity, RegioJet and Intercity when travelling from Krakow Central to Parma.

 Discover more about the onboard services offered on trains from Krakow Central to Parma.